citrusui/bbq-quest/_posts/2016-03-27-gnu-vs-bsd-utilities on-ios.md

 ---
 layout: post
 title: GNU vs BSD utilities on iOS
-description: A closer look at what the iosbinpack means for jailbreaking.
+description: A closer look at what the iosbinpack means for the future of jailbreaking.
 ---

 Surprise surprise, the Apple TV can now be jailbroken again!
 Hooray!
 But that’s not why I’m writing.
 No, something more (or less) interesting is with this jailbreak.
-It doesn’t come with saurik’s core utilities from Telesphoreo, it includes binaries from https://opensource.apple.com, compiled by none other than Jonathan Levin (AKA Morpheus).
+It doesn’t come with saurik’s core utilities from Telesphoreo, it includes binaries from [https://opensource.apple.com](https://opensource.apple.com), compiled by none other than Jonathan Levin (AKA [@Morpheus______](http://twitter.com/Morpheus______).
 I call these iOS binaries the “iosbinpack” (based on its filename, of course).

 Why is this important?
 Well, there are a couple of things:

 - all binaries must be compiled for arm64 on the new Apple TV. saurik’s utilities haven’t been compiled for 64-bit yet.
-- these binaries also happen to work on watchOS, which was proven jailbreakable by Luca Todesco (@qwertyoruiop)
+- these binaries also happen to work on watchOS, which was proven jailbreakable by Luca Todesco ([@qwertyoruiop](https://twitter.com/qwertyoruiop))
 - the tools included are from BSD, not GNU, like saurik’s

 In a nutshell, these are the tools every developer needs.
 It comes with a bunch of stuff, like dropbear (minimal SSH clone), jtool, procexp (Process Explorer), and the whole slew of BSD Utilities (cp, chown, gzip, etc.)